 LiveLeak also has an incredibly outdated design; the website looks its age, since it seems to not have been updated since it was created in the early 2000s.
 The post upvote system is outdated and broken, and each page has two to three ads at minimum, some of which are pop-ups.
 The home page has separate sections labeled “Must See” and “Featured,” even though the two categories are basically identical.
 The tag system is frustrating, because you can only give each post one tag, which makes it difficult to find specific videos.

 Despite these criticisms, LiveLeak has found a large international audience that doesn’t seem to be going anywhere; since the website’s founding, the majority of its posts have come from users outside of the United States and England.
 A large number of posts come from Asian users, and there’s even a separate section for Russian videos.
+Due to the fact that many users used a no logging VPN to successfully hide their geolocation, it is difficult to say from which side support was stronger.

 In addition to hosting videos, LiveLeak also provides ample opportunities for political debate because of its devotion to free speech.
 People post videos from all across the political spectrum under the “LiveLeakers” page, and although this may not be the best platform to discuss issues due to the nature of LiveLeak, people can debate openly with little backlash.